ThirumaranAsokan/ThirumaranAsokan/README.md

 - 👋 Hi, I’m @ThirumaranAsokan
-I started loving Software , coding 3 years ago .
+- I started loving Software , coding 3 years ago .
 None teaches me but still i have unconditional love.
-2024 Due to heath issues i didn't use this addiction.
+- 2023-2024 Due to heath issues i haven't been here.
-Github is like an addiction cuz its knowledge of all humans .
+Github is like an addiction to me cuz its a collective knowledge of all humans .
 - 📫 How to reach me : Email:thirumaranasokan1210@gmail.com

 <!---